Orchomenus (Boeotia): Mycenaean period

+Tholos Tomb.
+To the west of the palace was the great tholos tomb, known as the "Treasury of Minyas", is a beehive tomb that show the power of Orchomenos in Mycenaean Greece.
+It was most likely the royal burial site of the local wanax (king), and can be compared with the Treasury of Atreus at Mycenae.

+Hydraulics.
+A massive hydraulic undertaking drained the marshes of Lake Kopaïs, making it a rich agricultural area.
+Here "highly skilled engineers drained the greatest lake in Greece, creating a vast fertile plain ringed by sophisticated fortifications and cultivated by slaves."

 Many histories of Mycenaean Greece contend that Orchomenos was, like Pylos, one of the cities destroyed during the turbulent period referred to as the Bronze Age Collapse.
 Ancient Greek legends attribute the destruction to a war with the neighboring power of Thebes.
 However, Jesse Millek recently challenged this assumption, claiming it is based on misreading archeological evidence that the site was simply abandoned during the same time period.
 Bryan Feuer commented that archeological information on Mycenaean Orchomenos is fragmentary in part because much of its remains "have been destroyed by erosion or subsequent rebuilding".

+Iron Age

 Orchomenos seems to have been one of the city-states that joined the Calaurian maritime League in the seventh century BC.
 Although their rivals Thebes confirmed their supremacy by the end of the century reflected by inscriptions, Orchomenos joined the Theban-led Boeotian League in c.
 600 BC.

+Orchomenos struck its coinage from the mid-sixth century.

+Classical Age

 Classical Orchomenos was known for its sanctuary of the Charites or Graces, the oldest in the city (the 9th century Byzantine monastery church of Panagia Skripou probably occupies the same spot).
 Here the Charites had their earliest veneration, in legend instituted by Eteocles; musical and poetical agonistic games, the Charitesia, were held in their honour, in the theatre that was discovered in 1972.
 The Agrionia, a festival of the god Dionysus, involved the ritual pursuit of women by a man representing Dionysus.

-Orchomenos struck its coinage from the mid-sixth century.
+Persian period

 In 480–479 BC, the Orchomenians joined their neighbouring rivals the Thebans to turn back the invading forces of Xerxes in the Greco-Persian Wars.
 In mid-century, Orchomenos sheltered the oligarchic exiles who freed Boeotia from Athenian control.
 In the fourth century the traditional rivalry with Thebes made Orchomenos an ally of Agesilaus II and Sparta against Thebes, in 395 and again in 394 BC.
 The Theban revenge after their defeat of Sparta in the Battle of Leuctra (371 BC) was delayed by the tolerant policies of Epaminondas: the Boeotian League sacked Orchomenos in 364 BC.
 Although the Phocians rebuilt the city in 355 BC, the Thebans destroyed it again in 349.